joefelx/FontVerse/README.md

 ![fontverse](./assets/FontVerse.png)

-Font Verse is a platform to serve the free open source fonts in the application.
+Font Verse is a platform to serve free open source fonts to application.